My finances, my projects, my life

 Currency issues are straightforward for eurozone countries, where there is no exchange rate risk and retirees don’t have to adjust their living standards in response to fluctuations (as long as your destination country remains a member of the single currency, which looked questionable for Greece in the early 2010s).
 But outside the euro area, exchange rates will be a significant factor if your income is in one currency and your day-to-day living costs in another.

-To some extent, retirees have to accept the possibility of volatile exchange rates (which could benefit as well as disadvantage them), but there are ways to obtain greater predictability.
+To some extent, retirees must accept the possibility of volatile exchange rates (which could benefit as well as disadvantage them), but there are ways to ensure greater predictability.
 You can use forward arrangements that set the exchange rate for transactions to take place at a future date.
 For major purchases, it is a good idea to stagger cross-currency transfers to avoid experiencing significant and unexpected fluctuations that could leave resources short for a property purchase, for example.

-It is important to ensure you can access reasonably affordable healthcare in your destination.
+It is important to ensure you can access reasonably affordable healthcare in your new place of residence.

 Social security and protection

-While most people feel healthy and fit when they retire, old age tends to bring lesser or greater health problems.
-It is important to ensure you can access reasonably affordable healthcare in your new home.
-This is a particular issue in countries such as the US, where costs can be very high and there is little or no coverage automatically available to expatriates.
-Insurance will be vital to avoid the risk of one’s savings being consumed by a health emergency.
+While most people feel healthy and fit when they retire, old age tends to bring a range of lesser or greater health problems.
+It is important to ensure you can access reasonably affordable healthcare in your new place of residence.
+This is a particular issue in countries such as the US, where costs can be extremely high and there is little or no coverage automatically available to expatriates.
+Insurance will be vital to avoid the risk of one’s savings being consumed by a health emergency, and cover may not be cheap.

-According to the most recent data available from the Centers for Medicare and Medicaid Services, the average American spent $13,493 on healthcare in 2022.
-In other countries, healthcare is free to residents, but it’s important to know the extent to which healthcare may impact your finances.
+According to the most recent data available from the Centers for Medicare and Medicaid Services, the average American spent $15,474 on healthcare in 2024.
+In some other countries, healthcare is free for residents, but it’s important to know the extent to which healthcare may impact your finances.
+In France, for example, not all costs are covered by the state health system, and most people take out supplementary coverage to reduce the additional cost with a mutual insurer.

 Property purchases

 There are also differences regarding the process of commitment to purchase a property.
-In France, it comes through signing a preliminary sale contract (compromis de vente), while in the UK it takes place much later in the process.
+In France, as in Luxembourg, it involves signing a preliminary sale contract (compromis de vente), while in the UK it takes place much later in the process.
 Purchasers in an unfamiliar country should take expert advice from authorised local professionals to avoid becoming a victim of unscrupulous practice or simply by failing to follow prudent procedures.

 More affluent retirees should also take into account wealth taxes.
-Although several European countries have abolished taxes on net worth in recent years, they still apply in countries such as France (although the tax now applies solely to real estate), Switzerland and Spain.
+Although several European countries have abolished taxes on net worth in recent years, they still apply in countries such as France (although the tax now applies solely to real estate assets), Switzerland and Spain.

 Preserving your lifestyle

-While the cost of living can bring unpleasant surprises, in few countries in the world is it as expensive as in Luxembourg, so retiring elsewhere may enable your income to go further.
+While the cost of living can bring unpleasant surprises, in few countries in the world is it as expensive as in Luxembourg, so retiring elsewhere may help your retirement income go further.
 Still, it’s important to assess the cost of your desired lifestyle.
-If you need the heating turned up high or can’t live without your favourite Luxembourgish chocolate, make sure the cost is factored in.
+If you need the heating turned up high or can’t live without your favourite Luxembourg chocolate, make sure the cost is factored in.

-If life abroad doesn’t work out, you can always come back, but check when you will be considered a resident again and whether you are still entitled to your previous benefits.
-While retiring abroad can be complicated, careful planning can enable you to live the dream.
+If life abroad doesn’t work out, you can always come back – but it’s important to check when you will be considered a resident again and whether you are still entitled to your previous benefits.
+While retiring abroad can be complicated, careful planning can enable you to live the dream and avoid the potential pitfalls.